- Dark and Troubled Past: They all have something that went wrong in their past.

 - Poke in the Third Eye: If you nuke down an enemy they're currently channeling on, it will leave them sitting there stunned with a dumbfounded look on their faces and frothing at the mouth.

 - Shoot the Medic First: They enhance their allies in one way or another, so they're almost always your first target.

 - Shut Up, Hannibal!: They can only cast while they have concentration, so what's the best way to get them to stop channeling their spell?
 Shoot them in the face!

 - Gunsingers give either a single enemy or the entire room (depending on whether they're Aged or not) increased movement speed and health.

-- Jammomancers and Jammerlengos take this up to eleven, giving either a single enemy or the entire room increased movement speed, fire rate, double damage, and triple health.
+- Jammomancers and Jammerlengos take this up to eleven, making either a single enemy or the entire room jammed (which gives them increased movement speed, fire rate, double damage, and triple health).

 - Astral Projection: Their main form of attack is to send out an astral projection to attack the player while its body stays stationary.